Max Jaffa

-Max Jaffa OBE (28 December 1911 – 30 July 1991) was a British light orchestral violinist and bandleader.
+Max Jaffa (28 December 1911 – 30 July 1991) was a British light orchestral violinist and bandleader.
 He is best remembered as the leader of the Palm Court Orchestra and trio, with Jack Byfield (piano) and Reginald Kilbey (cello), which broadcast on BBC Radio.
-His career lasted 70 years, before retiring in 1990.
+His career lasted 70 years, before he retired in 1990.

 Childhood and education

 He was born Max Jaffe in London, England, the first child of Israel Jaffe, a Russian-Jewish immigrant, and Milly Makoff, his London-born Russian wife.
 Hearing the début of Jascha Heifetz in 1919 inspired him to take up the violin.
 After making his solo debut in a concert at the Brighton Palace Pier Theatre at the age of nine, he played in the pit of a silent cinema orchestra, to furnish background and atmosphere for silent films, while still at school.
 He studied at the Guildhall School of Music and Drama under Max Mossel, where he was a favourite of Sir Landon Ronald and where he won the Gold Medal.